About Annual Vegetation Road Clearance

 Thank you to all of the homeowners for your continual support and cooperation in helping reduce fuel loading and improve access for emergency equipment on the roadways.

 This year 14 miles of roads will be cleared through funds established by the Wildland Fire Suppression Assessment District in both the Extreme Foothill and Foothill Zone of the City’s high fire hazard areas.
-Click here for the list of roads scheduled for 2018.
+Click here for the map of roads scheduled for 2023-24, or click here to view the list of roads scheduled for clearance this fiscal year.

 Since the Fire Department is not able to complete every mile of road in the high fire hazard area on an annual basis, the maintenance of the road clearance work is the responsibility of each property owner.
 This year we were able to recycle 100% of the chipped material.